lmiq/SovovaMulti.jl/docs/src/installation.md

    You should see something like `julia version 1.10.x` or later.

 !!! tip "Windows tips"
-    - If you prefer not to use the installer, you can use [juliaup](https://github.com/JuliaLang/juliaup), which is also available from the **Microsoft Store**.
-Just search for "Julia" in the Store, install it, and `julia` will be available from any terminal.
-    - On Windows, the first time Julia compiles a package it may take a bit longer than on Linux/macOS.
-This is normal — subsequent uses will be much faster thanks to precompilation.
     - If you use **VS Code**, install the
       [Julia extension](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia)
       for syntax highlighting, inline evaluation, and an integrated REPL.